nguyentanphu/FlirtingApp/readme.md

 ## Work in progress

-- Add locations/addresses for users and find users based on X distances using mongodb geospatial
 - Integration searching and logging with Elastic search.
 - Real-time private chat and group chat with SignalR 3 and Apache Hbase
 - Dockerizing the app.